kabirmohdo/CDC_Stream_Kafka_Fabric/README.md

 Start by clicking the dropdown on the last tab and select EventHouse which is used in storing the KQL database.

+👉🏽👉🏽👉🏽

+We are using a direct query so fill in the following information.

+👉🏽👉🏽👉🏽

+Publish to save all changes, this should take a couple of minutes depending on your internet speed.

+👉🏽👉🏽👉🏽

+Perform the necessary configuration for Eventhouse.

+👉🏽👉🏽👉🏽

+View the KQL Database by clicking on the Open Item

+👉🏽👉🏽👉🏽

+### Step 5: Build Near-Real time Report
+Expand the table you are streaming data into and let visualize better.

+👉🏽👉🏽👉🏽

+Query your data using KQL and get the desired output then select the Power BI tab at the right corner of your report.

+👉🏽👉🏽👉🏽

+Build your near realtime report with the streaming data.

+👉🏽👉🏽👉🏽

+# Section 4: Create a Fabric Pipeline

+The Microsoft Fabric Pipeline is the same as the Azure Data Factory and Synapse Pipeline with much similarity.
+Some knowledge in any of the previous can easily be transferred to this use case.

+We plan to move the entire data from Azure Data Lake Gen 2 to Fabric Lakehouse Files folder by using a Pipeline.

+**The following set should be followed to achieve this:**

+### Step 1: Set Source Connection
+In the same workspace create a Pipeline and add the copy activity which will be used in our configuration process.

+To connect to the Azure Data Lake Gen 2 which is our source you can get the DFS endpoint using the Azure Storage Explorer.

+👉🏽👉🏽👉🏽

+With the endpoint gotten fill in the following connection configuration below and use the SAS token generated earlier when sending data to Azure Data Lake from Kafka Topic.

+👉🏽👉🏽👉🏽

+After setting up all necessary connection save your work and run Pipeline.

+👉🏽👉🏽👉🏽

+### Step 2: Test and Confirm Data Movement
+Run the pipeline to confirm if data loaded as expected.

+👉🏽👉🏽👉🏽

+Head to the Fabric Lakehouse and confirm data load.

+👉🏽👉🏽👉🏽

+# Section 5: Create a RAG Model using Azure OpenAI